 Events and festivals in North Wales

 If you’re ever stuck for something to do whilst staying in the area and want to know what’s on in North Wales, look no further.
-This handy Guide has something for everyone.
+This handy guide has something for everyone.

-Llandudno Theatre is a hub for brilliant events, from dance performances including Strictly stars Anton and Erin to talks from guest speaks such as The Hairy Bikers.
+Llandudno Theatre is a hub for brilliant events, from dance performances including Strictly stars Anton and Erin to talks from guest speakers such as The Hairy Bikers.
 Whatever the time of year, there is always something for you to enjoy.
 Nearby hotels include Bodelwyddan Castle Hotel which hosts its own live festivals and provides a great base for attending events in North Wales.

 Perfect for a wonderful day out, the Isle of Anglesey is located off the North coast of Wales and is jam packed with things to enjoy.
 From water sports on beautiful beaches to castles steeped in history to coastal paths perfect for walking or cycling, it is certainly worth a visit.